 Students in this program earn a degree in both History (Social Studies track) and Adolescence Education.
 Candidates successfully completing this program are recommended by the College to New York State for initial certification as Adolescent Education (7-12) teachers.
 The Social Studies coordinator, who holds a joint appointment in the School of Education and the History and Philosophy Department of the School of Arts and Sciences, is responsible for advising and approving students as they progress through the program.

 A. Social Studies Content Requirements

-- Candidates must complete all requirements for the B.A. degree in History: Social Studies track.
+- Candidates must complete all requirements for one the options of the BA degree in History, Track II (Social Studies).

 B. Liberal Education Courses

 Students must complete requirements of the Old Westbury Liberal Education program.

 C. Education Core Courses